Coaching for Business Results

 Storytelling: Galvanizing Change within the Workplace

 Evolution has wired our brains for storytelling, and successful leadership understands how to energize people with stories.
 Leadership often initiates positive change within an organization, and storytelling is a tool to help spark action.
 A good story can make or break a presentation, because people don’t connect to graphs or documents.
 People connect to people.
-This workshop explains the different skill sets needed for effective storytelling as well as how to get the listeners’ attention.
+This workshop explains the different skill sets needed for effective storytelling and the types of stories to use for the desired outcome.
 In our knowledge society – talk is work, and learning how to communicate through stories means learning to speak more succinctly.
 Participants are given a short deadline and asked to write a one-minute story on ways they tried to instigate change either personally, at work or in the community.
 Afterwards, their stories are publicly presented.
 I use my background as a network journalist and writing university professor to work with participants on ways to make the stories stronger and more accessible.
 I also use my news anchor experience to help with voice delivery along with specific presentation skills needed for accessing executive presence.

 Building Trust and Rapport with Your Staff